 Listening to your internal team can be confusing.
 Engineers will describe virtues of in-house solutions as it allows them to work on the next cool technology on your payroll.
 Commercial teams will ask for fast working solutions and won’t mind how much they cost since that cost will likely be booked under tech and not hurt the targets of commercial teams.

-Full disclosure, we are running a B2B marketplace so it is in our best interest for companies to work with vendors however there’s enough vendors and transactions in the market so we can afford to be transparent with you and offer a balanced viewpoint.
+Full disclosure, we are running a B2B marketplace so it is in our best interest for companies to work with vendors however there’s enough vendors and transactions in the market so we can afford to be transparent and offer a balanced viewpoint.
 And as you can see in the image above, according to surveys most companies rely on vendors anyway.

 Understand pros and cons of in-house solutions